miccio-dk/itsadive_hybrid_structural_model/README.md

 [4] S. Spagnol.
 HRTF selection by anthropometric regression for improving horizontal localization accuracy.
 IEEE Signal Processing Letters 27, pages 590-594, April 2020.

-#### This project has received funding from the European Union’s Horizon 2020 research and innovation programme under theMarie Skłodowska-Curie grant agreement No 797850.
+#### This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 797850.